- #1 - Consider a storage unit

 If not, the potential buyer who really likes your home will hone in on those ‘imperfections’ and blow it out of (Rand) proportions in the hope to offer you a much lower amount.

-Forget about redoing entire kitchens or bathrooms – rather spend minimal amounts on re-tiling, kitchen backsplash, new cabinet handles, small paint touch ups etc.
+Forget about redoing bathrooms or kitchens – rather spend minimal amounts on re-tiling, kitchen backsplash, new cabinet handles, small paint touch-ups etc.

 Another great piece of advice which often gets forgotten is the lighting in the house!